lucaswu17/lucaswu17.github.io/README.md

 https://lucaswu17.github.io/
 =====================
+This site documents some projects that I have been working on.

-This template is credited to [Jonathan McGlone](http://jmcglone.com).
+The website template is credited to [Jonathan McGlone](http://jmcglone.com).